Letterbook/FEP/feps/fep-1b12.md

 ## Threads and comments

 Each `Group` actor represents a single forum.
 Each forum usually contains many user-submitted threads, which can be represented as `Page` objects.
 Forums can have comments which are usually represented as `Note`, and contain a field `inReplyTo` linking the thread it belongs to.
-Object representations may differ based on the requirements of each application.
+Object representations and types may differ based on the requirements of each application.

 A thread:
 ```